j-lubega/jlcloudops/README.md

 🚀 **Mission**

-The goal of **jlcloudops** is to provide a central "source of truth" for solving complex technical issues.
+The goal of **purenest360 cloudops** is to provide a central "source of truth" for solving complex technical issues.
 This repo serves as both a daily utility for troubleshooting and a showcase of technical depth for professional growth in Cloud Architecture.

 *Author: Jimmy Lubega*